 However, the FAIR principles do not say anything explicitly about validation.
 Particularly for the principles of Interoperability and Re-usability, it is crucial that metadata can be properly validated against a schema, as adhering to an accepted metadata standard.
-It has been remarked that this is already implied by the FAIR principle R1.3 above, but if so, only indirectly and still open to interpretation.
-There are several cases where general data repositories, professing to be FAIR and adhere to accepted metadata standards both for their default output and export formats, nevertheless fail to validate against schemas of these same standards.
+It has been remarked that this is already implied by the FAIR principle R1.3 above, but even so, only indirectly and in a way that is still open to interpretation.
+There are several cases where general data repositories, professing to be FAIR and to adhere to accepted metadata standards both for their default output and export formats, nevertheless fail to validate against schemas of these same standards.
 Fairmetrics.org explicates R1.3, as measuring a "Certification from a recognized body, of the resource meeting community standards", by means of a valid electronic signature, such as a verisign signature.
-However, one might ask whether general data repositories such as Harvar'ds Dataverse, Figshare or Zenodo, qualify as "recognized bodies" in this respect, all being part of the test reported in "Evaluation_Of_Metrics/Supplementary Information_ FM Evaluation Results.pdf" , but none of which could be evaluated on R1.3.
+However, one might ask whether general data repositories such as Harvard's Dataverse, Figshare or Zenodo, qualify as "recognized bodies" in this respect, all being part of the test reported in "Evaluation_Of_Metrics/Supplementary Information_ FM Evaluation Results.pdf" , but none of which could be evaluated on R1.3.
 This comes as no surprise, since there is already a comment on R1.3 saying that "Such certification services may not exist, but this principle serves to encourage the community to create both the standard(s) and the verification services for those standards."
 True, in the rationale for FM_R1.3 there is mention of validation: "...
 As such, data should be (individually) certified as being compliant, likely through some automated process (e.g. submitting the data to the community's online validation service)".
-But it remains unclear what the "community" here refers to a general metadata standard, or a repository, using it's own standard and validation service?
+But it remains unclear if the "community" here refers to a general metadata standard, or a repository using its own standard and validation service?
 Some output metadata files from repositories even lack a schemaLocation reference, making it difficult to validate them, or, the schemaLocation given might be erroneous, as observed in one case.
-We cannot just wait for repositories themselves to provide verification of compliance with standards.
-We must use available validation tools, testing to what extent they are keeping their promises of compliance compliance.
+To see if repositories are in compliance with standards, one must use available validation tools, testing to what extent they are keeping their promises of compliance.
 This concerns metadata in general, but naturally includes also identifiers.
-We must be sure that they are of the type or format they claim to be, even if they cannot be resolved to a dedicated landing-page.
-Failed validation, e.g. due to simple typos or wrong namespace, may even be one way of checking why an identifier or URI does not resolve as expected.
+We must be sure that they are of the type or format they claim to be, even if they cannot be resolved in a browser.
+Failed validation, e.g., due to simple typos or wrong namespace, may help explain why an identifier or URI does not resolve as expected.
 Validation is also important for the possibility to export metadata to another format, thereby promoting the re-use of data, without exporting also potential errors.
 Resistance to transcription errors, e.g. by means of a restricted character set, using base32 for encoding, and fixed string-length (suffix has 2 times 4 characters, separated by a hyphen), has been promoted as an advantage of so-called "cool DOIs".
-These are precisely the kind of properties that make PIDs eminently "validatable" and thereby machine-actionable, a crucial requirement for FAIRness.
+These are precisely the kind of properties that make PIDs eminently "validatable" and therefore more likely to be correct.
 Although transformation or harvesting of metadata might be possible even without validation, trust in the results and quality as well as the eventual findability of the data (and so again the re-usability) might be seriously affected.
 For enhanced findability, it is also important that standard, widely distributed identifiers are used.